Empress Dou (Wen)

-Empress Dou (竇皇后; died 29 June 135 BC), formally Empress Xiaowen (孝文皇后), was an empress of the Chinese Han dynasty who greatly influenced the reigns of her husband Emperor Wen and her son Emperor Jing with her adherence to Taoist philosophy; she was the main support for the Huang-Lao school.
+Empress Dou (竇皇后; died 29 June 135 BC), personal name Dou Yifang, posthumous name Empress Xiaowen (孝文皇后), was an empress consort of the Chinese Western Han dynasty who greatly influenced the reigns of her husband Emperor Wen and her son Emperor Jing with her adherence to Taoist philosophy; she was the main supporter of the Huang-Lao school.
 She therefore contributed greatly to the Rule of Wen and Jing, commonly considered one of the golden ages of Chinese history.

 Early life

 Empress Dou was born into a family in Qinghe Commandery (清河).
 She had two brothers, Dou Zhangjun (竇長君) and Dou Guangguo (竇廣國) or Shaojun (少君, probably courtesy name).
 When she was young, she was summoned into the palace to be a lady in waiting at the court of Emperor Hui.
 She would not see her brothers again for a very long time.

 On one occasion, Emperor Hui's mother Empress Dowager Lü wanted to give some of the ladies in waiting to the imperial princes as gifts.
 Lady Dou was one of the ladies chosen.
 Because her home was part of the Principality of Zhao (modern central and southern Hebei), she requested that the eunuch in charge send her to Zhao.
 He agreed—but then forgot about it, and had her sent to the Principality of Dai (modern northern Shanxi and north-western Hebei), then considered a desolate region.
 When she found out, she cried and did not want to go, but had no choice.

 That mistake by the eunuch turned out to be a fortunate one for Lady Dou, however.
-She became a favourite of Liu Heng, the Prince of Dai, and she bore him a daughter Liu Piao, and two sons, Liu Qi and Liu Wu.
+She became a favourite of Liu Heng, the Prince of Dai.
+They had a daughter Liu Piao, and two sons, Liu Qi and Liu Wu.